 How do we support children with social and emotional needs?

 At St Barnabas, we recognise that some children have additional social and emotional needs and we have trained staff that can provide pastoral support and intervention to meet these needs.
 In school we have Mrs Haynes who is a trained Mental Health First Aider to support our children.
+We also have a learning mentor, Jack Huxley, who supports children at Saint Barnabas who have social, emotional and mental health needs.

 We will also contact the following specialist agencies if needed following consultation with parents or carers: